IntuitiveHarmony/collaborativeGitFlow/README.md

 ```

 Whether you are in gitHub or your text editor you will decide wich block of code to keep by deleting the code you don't want and the lines with `<<<<<<` `=======` and `>>>>>>`.
 You can also change the background color to something different entirely.
 This is why having collaborators available for pull requests is beneficial.
 Once this is done click the `Mark as resolved` button to complete the merge to the `dev` branch.  moving forward it is best to delete (or not work out of) any branches that contributed to a merge conflict because it will keep coming back up!

-## MOVING A COMMIT TO ANOTHER BRANCH

-Lets say we accidentially commited work localy on a protected branch.  we won't be able to push it, what now?